-Associate Professor of Instruction - Chair of Voice Division
+Associate Director, Professor of Instruction, Co-Chair of Voice Division

 Soprano Debra Rentz, a native of Illinois, has performed extensively in opera, operetta, oratorio, recitals and orchestral concerts.
 Rentz has performed leading roles with many professional companies, including Chicago Opera Theater, Chicago Light Opera, Pamiro Opera, and Boston Academy of Music.
 Rentz’s operatic roles include Gilda in Rigoletto, Violetta in La Traviata, Lucia in Lucia di Lammermoor, Adina in L’elisir d’amore, Pamina and First Lady in The Magic Flute and Naiad in Ariadne auf Naxos.
 Ms. Rentz has become a specialist in the performance of Gilbert and Sullivan operettas and performed a wide variety of roles including Josephine in H.M.S.
 Pinafore, Mabel in The Pirates of Penzance, Yum-Yum in The Mikado, Patience in Patience, Gianetta and Casilda in The Gondoliers and Constance in The Sorcerer.
 One memorable performance was the role of Josephine in H.M.S.
 Pinafore on board the USS Constitution through the collaborative efforts of the Boston Academy of Music and the U.S. Navy.
 Other operetta performances include the American stage premiere of Emmerich Kalman’s Duchess of Chicago with Chicago Light Opera and Hanna in Lehar’s The Merry Widow.